-The SanWild Wildlife Trust was established in 2000 as a non-profit animal welfare trust to assist wild animals in need.
-The only beneficiaries of the Trust is the animals, the Trustees are merely the custodians.
-The animals own the land!
-One of our main objectives was to provide a protected wildlife reserve where rescued animals could be returned into the wild to live their lives and raise their young.
+The SanWild Private Wildlife Trust was established in 2000.
+The only beneficiaries of the Trust is the animals, the Trustees are merely the custodians; the animals own the land!
+One of our main objectives was to provide a Private protected wildlife sanctuary where rescued animals could be returned into the wild to live their lives and raise their young.

-Today the SanWild Wildlife Sanctuary, spanning about 3000 hectares, play a meaningful role in wildlife conservation in a country where poaching, unethical hunting, mutant or more specifically the breeding of genetically modified creatures, pose a major threat to ethical and bio-diversity conservation.
+Today the SanWild Private Wildlife Sanctuary, spanning just over 2600 hectares, play a meaningful role in wildlife conservation in a country where poaching & unethical hunting pose a major threat to ethical and bio-diversity conservation.

 Wildlife Rescue and Rehabilitation

-Wherever possible we will treat and release an animal in the area that it came from, but in cases where there is an on-going danger to the animal, it will be relocated to the safety of the SanWild Wildlife Sanctuary or any other suitable wildlife sanctuary where it can be accommodated.
+Wherever possible we will arrange that the animal be treated and released in the area that it came from, but in cases where there is an on-going danger to the animal, it will be relocated to the safety of the SanWild Wildlife Sanctuary or any other suitable wildlife sanctuary where it can be accommodated.

 We are happy to announce that The Tzaneen Wildlife Rehabilitation Center (Owner Azelle Grobler.
 NPC 2019/012816/08) has moved their facility to the SanWild Wildlife property and will operate from there.

 If you need our help to rescue an animal, please feel free to call SanWild Wildlife Sanctuary or the Tzaneen Wildlife Rehabilitation Center anytime on: +27 83 324 3317 (Willie Smit) or Azelle Grobler (TWRC) +27 83 273 6793